ImFlog/sidetwitch/README.md

 ## Bugs
 Do not hesitate to submit an issue [in github](https://github.com/nugetchar/sidetwitch) if you find any bug.

-Notes : some website don't allow iframe embedding (i.e: github).
-This isn't something I can fix :)
+Notes : some website don't allow iframe embedding (i.e: github), this isn't something we can fix :)